ozguryazilimas/wp-postane/captcha/readme.txt

 == Upgrade Notice ==

+= V4.2.1 =
+The French file has been updated.
+BWS panel section was updated.

 = V4.2.0 =
 A notice about Captcha's time limit expiration has been added.
 The appearance of the "Enable image packages" settings block has been updated.
 The French file has been updated.
 The bug with the displaying of the whitelist pagination has been fixed.